rsantoyo-dev/super-jss-workspace/projects/super-jss/README.md

 ## License

 MIT © Ricardo Santoyo

 ## Surfaces (density‑driven spacing)

-Use `<sj-paper>` for neutral surfaces and enable consistent padding/gap/rounding via density levels sourced from your theme.
+Use `<sj-paper>` for neutral surfaces and enable consistent padding and rounding via density levels sourced from your theme.

 Define densities in theme (TypeScript):